-Figure E-1: You will click on the "2007 SPR" link in your "My Program" list to access the fall updates screen.
+Figure E-1: You will click on the "2008 SPR" link in your "My Program" list to access the spring updates screen.

-The OMB PPM team will automatically create the 2007 spring update file and link for you in PARTWeb.
-The "2007 SPR" file will be pre-populated with the latest information from PARTWeb (the 2006 FALL assessment).
+The OMB PPM team will automatically create the 2008 spring update file and link for you in PARTWeb.
+The "2008 SPR" file will be pre-populated with the latest information from PARTWeb (the 2007 FALL assessment).

-All "2007 SPR" update files will begin in "Agency and OMB Shared Draft" status level and you will be able to adjust the spring update status level.
-Table E-1 ("PARTWeb Status Levels") shows the PARTWeb status levels and what each means to the agencies and OMB RMOs for fall updates.
+All "2008 SPR" update files will begin in "Agency and OMB Shared Draft" status level and you will be able to adjust the spring update status level.
+Table E-1 ("PARTWeb Status Levels") shows the PARTWeb status levels and what each means to the agencies and OMB RMOs for updates.

-Status Level What It Means A Only the agency has the ability to view and make Agency working Draft PART.
-Only OMB has the ability to view and make changes; OMB working Draft PART.
-Agency and OMB Both the agency and OMB can view and make Shared Draft changes.
-All "2007 SPR" files will start at this level.
+Status Level What It Means Agency Working Draft Only the agency has the ability to view and make changes; OMB cannot view or make changes to the OMB Working Draft PART.
+Only OMB has the ability to view and make changes; the agency cannot view or make changes to the PART.
+Agency and OMB Shared Draft Both the agency and OMB can view and make changes.
+All "2008 FALL" files will start at this level.
 Pending Final Only OMB has the ability to view and make changes; the Agency can view but cannot make changes.
-Fall Update - Agency Only OMB has the ability to edit; the Agency can Fall Lockout view but cannot make changes.
-All PART information is final and ready for Final publication, or has been published, and no changes can be made to the file.
+Fall Update - Agency Fall Lockout Only OMB has the ability to edit; the Agency can view but cannot make changes.
+Final All PART information is final and ready for publication, or has been published, and no changes can be made to the file.